KronicDeth/intellij-elixir/README.md

   <img alt="Ambiguous nested calls inspection" src="/screenshots/inspection/elixir/ambiguous_nested_calls/inspection.png?raw=true"/>
   <br/>
   <figcaption>
-    Mousing over the comma marked as an error in red (or over ther red square in the right gutter) will show the inspection describing the error.
+    Mousing over the comma marked as an error in red (or over the red square in the right gutter) will show the inspection describing the error.
   </figcaption>
 </figure>